TV’s construction guru on what it takes to make it in the business and how technological innovation is shaping the industry.

 What’s the biggest misconception behind a career in the construction industry?

+It is the general public, or maybe the white collar world, that looks at the trades as a lower paid, less educated, limited future, and not necessarily as a business.
+I think that’s a big misconception: this is a business, and you can turn it into a massive business.
 You have to be highly educated to go into specialties, there is good earning potential, and the only difference is the amount of sweat you may drop during the day.

 What’s the one piece of advice you’d give to a construction business entrepreneur?

-My one piece of advice to the younger people in the trades is to take an online course, go to night school, learn how to run a business.
-Because you can be the most highly skilled person in the world at your specific trade, but if you don’t know how to run a business you won’t be able to do the marketing, make the sales, account for everything, pay your taxes, put a little bit away for a raining day.
+My one piece of advice to the younger people in the trades is to take an online course, go to night school, and learn how to run a business.
+Because you can be the most highly skilled person in the world at your specific trade, but if you don’t know how to run a business, you won’t be able to do the marketing, make the sales, account for everything, pay your taxes, put a little bit away for a raining day.
 Grow your business and actually enjoy it and profit from it.

 For someone just starting out with a construction business, what is one common mistake that could be avoided?